 Starting with the Apple II, continuing on to the iPod, and progressing to the iPhone Apple has been the leader in creating revolutionary technology for decades.
 Now they are continuing this trend with the Apple TV streaming media player.
 This device brings the same features we have come to expect from Apple for decades.
 The Apple TV provides access to most of the top media apps available like Netflix, Hulu, and YouTube.
 Combine that with the way Apple TV seamlessly integrates with iTunes allowing you play all of your downloaded music and video through your television, as well as integrate it with all of the other Apple devices in your Apple ecosystem.
-These features make one of the alternatives to cable TV: Apple TV worth considering for anyone that has decided to get rid of cable.
+These features make Apple TV worth considering for anyone that has decided to cut the cord.

 The selection of channels on Apple TV is pretty decent hitting most of the major ones like Netflix, Hulu+, HBO Go, and WWE Network.
 Additionally you can download and watch or listen to anything available on the iTunes store as well as your personal iTunes library.
 The interface is extremely easy to read and navigate so it won’t be difficult to find what you are looking for.

 Apple TV can also quickly use home sharing in order to connect to your MAC/iPhone/iPod Touch and playback the video with AirPlay technology.
 The software also includes reliable iCloud support, which can allow you to look into all of your photos through the Photo Stream.
 You can also stream music from the iCloud with your iTunes subscription, and apersonalization feature can allow you to use one of your photographs as the screensaver for the device.